How To Accomplish Your Fitness Goals This Year Once & For All

 - Be able to do 1 pull-up with a full range of motion

 When I first bench pressed 300 lbs, I got there by making small changes year in year out.
 When I hit 250 lbs, my next goal wasn’t 275.
 My goal was to bench press 255.
 Then 260 lbs and so on then 260 and so on.

 Having a long-term goal is very important, but it’s the little goals in between that will help get you there.

 This leads us to the second biggest mistake...

 Nothing that is worth having comes easy.
 It requires time and effort.

-You didn’t expect to graduate from college in 1 year did you?
-You didn’t expect to have a lot of money in your savings account after 3 months of working did you?
+You didn’t expect to graduate from college in 1 year, did you?
+You didn’t expect to have a full retirement portfolio after 6 months of working, did you?